 I do want to throw out one caveat:

 While maple syrup is miles better than its processed counterparts, it's still chock full of carbs.
-Use all sweeteners sparingly so as to avoid packing on the pounds or wreaking havoc on your blood sugar, or causing candida.
+Use all sweeteners sparingly so as to avoid packing on the pounds or wreaking havoc on your blood sugar and lead to other problems.

 The ABCs of real maple syrup.